MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-linux.md

     -   Set a new password for this account.

-## Migrating to DeployR 8.0.5
+## Migrate to DeployR for Microsoft R Server 2016

 Please carefully follow these migration instructions to migrate users, R Scripts, projects, other DeployR data as well as to learn how to update/preserve client application files.

 >If you want to upgrade or reinstall your version or R or Microsoft R Server 2016, please [follow these instructions](deployr-admin-configure-reinstall-r.md).

-### From Previous DeployR Version to DeployR 8.0.5:
+### From Previous DeployR Version to DeployR for Microsoft R Server 2016:

-The following instructions will walk you through a migration of DeployR 8.0.0 or earlier to DeployR 8.0.5.
+The following instructions will walk you through a migration of DeployR 8.0.0 or earlier to DeployR for Microsoft R Server 2016.

 1.  **Do not uninstall** your older version of DeployR until you have backed up the data you want to keep and completed the data migration.

 2. Ensure your previous version of DeployR is running and that all users are logged out of the version.

-3. [Install and configure](#installing-deployr) DeployR 8.0.5 and all its dependencies.
+3. [Install and configure](#installing-deployr) DeployR for Microsoft R Server 2016 and all its dependencies.

-4. Ensure that all users are logged out of DeployR 8.0.5 as well.
+4. Ensure that all users are logged out of DeployR for Microsoft R Server 2016 as well.

-5. If the MongoDB database is on a different machine than the one on which you installed DeployR 8.0.5, then you must copy both the MongoDB migration tool, `exportMongoDB.sh`, and `MongoMigration.jar`  <br>*from*:  `$DEPLOYR_HOME_VERSION_8.0.5/deployr/tools/mongoMigration`  <br>*to*: `$DEPLOYR_HOME_OLD_VERSION/deployr/tools/mongoMigration` on the machine running MongoDB.
+5. If the MongoDB database is on a different machine than the one on which you installed DeployR for Microsoft R Server 2016, then you must copy both the MongoDB migration tool, `exportMongoDB.sh`, and `MongoMigration.jar`  <br>*from*:  `$DEPLOYR_HOME_VERSION_8.0.5/deployr/tools/mongoMigration`  <br>*to*: `$DEPLOYR_HOME_OLD_VERSION/deployr/tools/mongoMigration` on the machine running MongoDB.

-    If the MongoDB database is on the same machine as where you've installed DeployR 8.0.5, skip this step.
+    If the MongoDB database is on the same machine as where you've installed DeployR for Microsoft R Server 2016, skip this step.

 6. On the **machine running MongoDB**, run `exportMongoDB.sh`, the DeployR MongoDB migration tool: